Sports league: League organization

 The common thread between all sports leagues is a structure that allows teams or individuals to compete against each other in a nonrandom order on a set schedule, usually called a season, with the results of the individual competitions being used to name an overall champion.

 A league championship may be contested in a number of ways.
 Each team may play every other team a certain number of times in a round-robin tournament.
-Usually, teams play equal number of games or matches at their own stadium and at other teams', because home advantage is a major factor in many sports.
+Usually, teams play an equal number of games or matches at their own stadium and at other teams', because home advantage is a major factor in many sports.
 When teams competing for a tournament championship do not play the same teams the same number of times, it is known as an unbalanced schedule.

 In such a set-up, the team with the best record becomes champion, based on either a strict win–loss–tie system or on a points system where a certain number of points are awarded for a win, loss, or tie, while bonus points might also be added for teams meeting various criteria.
 Many leagues also use playoffs, where after teams compete in a regular season in a league format, the top teams (possibly determined by conference or division) advance to the playoffs.
 In some such leagues having the best regular season record is relatively unimportant, though top-seeded teams in some leagues, such as the NFL, can gain byes to later rounds of the playoffs, and teams finishing with the best records usually have the advantage of playing the weakest teams that have advanced to the playoffs.